 Open Type

 The open type is a revolutionary style.
 How it came about is not clear, but perhaps someone just stuffed it too full of ingredients.
 Since the ingredients are visible, it looks even more delicious than normal Inarizushi.
 It’s really beautiful when many are lined up.
 You can imagine how this served as inspiration to those who went on to add a variety of ingredients.
-It’s also easy to make since all you have to do is fill it with ingredients. this has already become a staple sushi in France, South Korea, Australia, Singapore and other countries.
+It’s also easy to make since all you have to do is fill it with ingredients.
+It is now widely recognized for its aesthetic appeal and versatility.
+Open Inarizushi has spread internationally and has become a beloved style in countries such as France, South Korea, Australia, and Singapore.

 Roll Type